 In most of these cases, virtual staging falls under property marketing expenses.
 If an investor pays for virtual staging to attract tenants or buyers, the cost is generally considered part of the operating expenses used to generate income from the property.

-The logic is the same as it is for agents: virtual staging is a marketing tool, and marketing expenses incurred to generate income are typically deductible.
+The logic is the same as it is for agents: virtual staging is a marketing tool, and marketing expenses incurred to generate income are generally deductible.
+But the classification on your return can differ depending on the activity.

 Virtual Staging Tax Treatment for Rental Properties